learn-co-students/pfwtfp-dice-thrower-from-a-file-dan-reeve-s-module-1-gap/README.md

       * "A" is the luckiest!

 The (DoLS) famously asks for new features often, so we want to build this using an OO.
-DoLS have certified that the current code of `Die` and `DieRoller` are very lucky.
+DoLS have certified that the current code of `Die` and `DiceRoller` are very lucky.
 They have requested, and paid you handsomely, to update the existing classes (provided in `lib/`).
 The trick is that _new_ features can't break _existing_ functionality.
 They have given you an existing test suite.